Gamification of Learning – What, How And Why?

 5. Introduce a narrative

-Video games keep us hooked onto them by providing us with a compelling narrative - an interesting storyline and fascinating characters or avatars.
-Students can try taking on different characters while learning, say, about the American Civil War and portray the event.
+Video games keep us hooked onto them by providing us with a compelling narrative.
+By weaving an interesting storyline and fascinating characters or avatars in the learning process, students can become more invested in the material or topic being taught.
+Students can try taking on different characters—such as generals, soldiers, or civilians—while learning, for instance, about the American Civil War and portray the event from their character’s perspective.

-Estimated to reach a global market value of USD 38.42 million by 2026, gamification has become a pervasive part of learning over the last few years.
+Estimated to surpass a global market value of USD 116.68 billion by 2032, gamification has become a pervasive part of learning over the last few years.

 ⚙️